 Amanda Collins is a graduate of the Peabody Institute of the Johns Hopkins University, Preparatory (certificate), Pennsylvania State University (BM) and Southern Methodist University (MM).
 Described as “impressively solid” by the Dallas Morning News, Ms. Collins has quickly become a highly sought after performer and educator across the US and abroad.

 Ms. Collins is a passionate educator and is currently Assistant Teaching Professor of French Horn at the University of Missouri.
 Formerly, she was Adjunct Professor of French Horn at Montgomery College and the University of the District of Columbia.
 She also served as Instructor of French Horn at the Peabody Institute of the Johns Hopkins University, Preparatory and the Duke Ellington School of the Arts.
 In addition to private instruction, Ms. Collins has taught classes in music theory, chamber music and ensemble playing.
 A strong supporter of diversity and inclusion in the arts, many of Ms. Collins’ students hail from under-served and underrepresented communities.
 She is the founder of the MU School of Music Inclusion, Diversity and Equity Collective (MU SOM IDE Collective), a group of students and faculty in support of issues surrounding IDE on and off campus.
+Additionally, Ms. Collins founded the MU School of Music IDE Committee and served as chair in its inaugural year.
 Ms. Collins served on faculty at the Prizm International Chamber Music Festival, where she worked with students of diverse socioeconomic backgrounds.

 In addition to performing and teaching, Ms. Collins regularly attends events and conferences, the focus of which is on performing and teaching the French horn, promoting and creating a network of diverse musicians, artists and instructors, and administrative networking and conversations.
 In 2017 and 2018, she was selected to be a fellow at the Sphinx Connect conference in Detroit, MI.
 In 2019, Ms. Collins was interviewed on Backstage with Lee Thomas on Detroit Public Television during the 2019 Sphinx Competition.
 Ms. Collins is routinely a guest speaker at symposiums and events, discussing a wide range of topics including diversity and inclusion in the arts, college auditioning technique, college career management and entrepreneurship for college students and graduates.
 Ms. Collins is a Stephens Custom Horn Performing Artist and currently plays Series I, B1 and D3S bell flares and Laskey 75G gold-plated mouthpiece.